ReadySteadyFlow/gpt4-discord-bot/README.md

 **For bugs in the template code:** create an Issue

-**For feature requests:** this repo is not accepting feature requests, you can discuss potential features in [Discord Project Post](https://discord.com/channels/974519864045756446/1055336272543092757)
+**For feature requests:** this repo is not accepting feature requests.

 **For PRs:** only bug fix PRs wil be accepted.
 If you are implementing a new feature, please fork this repo.